By Santi, Head Van Engineer, January 19, 2026

 Specialist checks: diesel engine, chassis/frame, roof and leak testing

-Order a diesel-focused inspection that includes compression and fuel-pressure checks, a chassis/frame lift inspection, and a targeted roof leak test.
-A shop familiar with Sprinter frames is ideal.
+Order a diesel-focused check that covers compression and fuel-pressure tests, a chassis/frame lift check, and a focused roof leak test.
+A shop familiar with Sprinter frames is best.

 For expert guidance on your van purchase, contact us today.